 Route: Tâmega Valley

-Thursday to Sunday: 10 am to 1 pm / 2 pm to 6 pm
+Thursday and Friday: 10 am to 1 pm and 2 pm to 6 pm.

 Tuesday and Wednesday: by appointment (minimum 5 people).